awsdocs/aws-robomaker-developer-guide/doc_source/API_ListSimulationJobs.md

 Required: No

  ** [nextToken](#API_ListSimulationJobs_RequestSyntax) **   <a name="robomaker-ListSimulationJobs-request-nextToken"></a>
-The `nextToken` value returned from a previous paginated `ListSimulationJobs` request where `maxResults` was used and the results exceeded the value of that parameter\.
-Pagination continues from the end of the previous results that returned the `nextToken` value\.
-This token should be treated as an opaque identifier that is only used to retrieve the next items in a list and not for other programmatic purposes\.
+If the previous paginated request did not return all of the remaining results, the response object's `nextToken` parameter value is set to a token\.
+To retrieve the next set of results, call `ListSimulationJobs` again and assign that token to the request object's `nextToken` parameter\.
+If there are no remaining results, the previous response object's NextToken parameter is set to null\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Pattern: `[a-zA-Z0-9_.\-\/+=]*`